Flame-Developers/flame-v5/README.md

   </a>
 </p>

-> **Flame** is powerful.
-Multipurpose and fully modular Discord bot with a lot of abilities created with [Discord.js](https://github.com/discordjs/discord.js), which is used by more than 6,500 guilds and 490,000 real Discord users.
+> **Flame** is powerful, multipurpose and fully modular Discord bot with a lot of abilities created with [Discord.js](https://github.com/discordjs/discord.js), which is used by more than 6,500 guilds and 490,000 real Discord users.

 Feel free to contribute or give this repo a star ⭐, so that our community grows much faster!